-- You can make an appointment with your teacher should you need additional instruction or support in learning material. - You can attend peer tutoring in the Lit Center during lunch periods to receive extra support or to work on assignments. - You can drop in to work with a peer tutor during lunch periods or before school in the Literacy Center.
+- You can make an appointment with your teacher should you need additional instruction or support in learning material. - You can drop in to work with a peer tutor during lunch periods or before school in the Literacy Center.

 Parents or Guardians Partnership